AdrianFerreyra/join-the-siege/README.md

 The system – designed focussing on the [12 Factor App principles](https://12factor.net/) – is ready to be deployed as 2 running processes or to a K8s cluster, as prefered.

 ### Considersations
+Due to time limitations, I couldn't implement much monitoring and observability to the system.
+I would do it using Prometheus to monitor the K8S deployment and add special dashboards and alerts around model precision to trigger retraining.

 I decided to leave the original API running in Flask as is, to maintain the original implementation.
 This could cause a problem since Flask is a WSGI API Framework and could represent a bottleneck if processing times scale.
 My recommendation is to consider moving this API to a ASGI framework like FastAPI that will allow us to leverage non-preemptive cooperative multitasking when calling the Classification service.